nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### [TT1] Display timetable of scheduling tasks of current week

 _**MSS**_
-1. User requests to display timetable by selecting Timetable option on homepage.
+1. User requests to display timetable on homepage.
 2. System displays timetable of uncompleted/upcoming jobs in current week in Timetable Window.

     Use case ends.

 #### [TT2] Display timetable of scheduling tasks of week containing a specific date
 _**MSS**_
 1. User requests to display timetable of specific week containing a specific date.
 2. System displays timetable of uncompleted/upcoming jobs in the week in Timetable Window.

     Use case ends.

 #### [TT3] Display list of unscheduled/completed jobs

 _**MSS**_
 1. User requests to display list of unscheduled/completed jobs.
 2. System displays list of unscheduled/completed jobs in Unscheduled/Completed Window.

     Use case ends.

 #### [RE1] Alert scheduled jobs